es-ude/ElasticNodeMiddleware/docs/EnergyMonitoring.md

 #### Sample rate

-Warning: The sample rate change functinality is experimental for now.
+***Warning: The sample rate change functinality is experimental for now and in the realease v1.0.0 of the elastic node monitoring not actived.***

 You can define how often a measurement should take place.